-The Nomination Committee is a body established by the Annual General Meeting with the task of preparing proposals regarding the election of Chair of the General Meeting, members of the Board, Chair and Vice-Chair of the Board, auditor, fees for the members of the Board including division between the Chair, the Vice-Chair, and the other Board members, as well as fees for committee work, fees to the auditor and, if necessary, changes of the instructions for the Nomination Committee.
+The Nomination Committee is a body established by the Annual General Meeting with the task of preparing proposals regarding the election of Chair of the General Meeting, members of the Board, Chair, auditor, fees for the members of the Board including division between the Chair and the other Board members, as well as fees for committee work, fees to the auditor and, if necessary, changes of the instructions for the Nomination Committee.

 As a basis for its proposals, the Nomination Committee takes into account the complete outcome of the evaluation of the Board and its work as well as the competence needed in the future.
-The Nomination Committee applies rule 4.1 of the Swedish Corporate Governance Code as its diversity policy and the committee has endeavored to establish a Board composition with an equal gender distribution, characterized by diversity and breadth regarding the qualifications, experience and background of the Board members.
-The 2021 Annual General Meeting resolved to appoint Board members in accordance with the Nomination Committee's proposal.
+The Nomination Committee applies rule 4.1 of the Swedish Corporate Governance Code as its diversity policy and the committee has endeavored to establish a Board composition characterized by diversity and breadth regarding the qualifications, gender, experience and background of the Board members.
+The 2022 Annual General Meeting resolved to appoint Board members in accordance with the Nomination Committee's proposal.

-At the moment, the Board of Directors consists of three women and five men, meaning that the percentage of women on the Board is 37.5 percent, which is slightly below the target level stipulated by the Swedish Corporate Governance Board.
-It is the ambition of the Nomination Committee to continue working to create an equal gender distribution on the Board.
+Of the directors appointed by the Annual General Meeting, the Board consists of three women and five men.
+The percentage of women on the Board is 37.5 percent, which is slightly below the target level stipulated by the Swedish Corporate Governance Board.
+It is the ambition of the Nomination Committee to continuously work to create and maintain an equal gender distribution on the Board.